If you don’t find your question, feel free to contact us.

 As many as you like.

-Any fixture that supports DMX.
+Any fixture that supports DMX, as well as RGB/RGBW pixel strips.

 Yes.
 It’s quick and easy in “Settings".